johntellsall/fast-web-minimal-django/DOCS.md

 The Python code is a little rough.
 Can we improve it?
 Each page function can calculate values, then just return them.
 The page template ID doesn't change much, so we can hardcode that in a function wrapper.

+XX aspect of the feedback loop -- missing author value

 ## Minimal Django with Template and Simpler View Functions